Neural-Systems-at-UIO/nutil/docs/QuantifierInput.rst

 **Preparing the Segmentations**
 ------------------------------------

-Any image analysis software may be used to generate the segmentations as long as they meet the requirements listed below:
+Any image analysis software may be used to generate the segmentations as long as they meet the following requirements:

 **Requirement:**